jigyasa-ctrl/gallery-io/README.md

 # Flicker Gallery App

-A GAllery Search Application which provides a search options for your images.
+A Gallery Search Application which provides a search options for your images.

 demo at - https://gallery-io.netlify.app/